GeraAlcantara/complete-javascript-course/15-Mapty/starter/userStories.md

 # User Stories

-**User Story**: description of the application funcionality from the user's prespective **Common Format**: As **[type of user]**, I want **[an action]** so that **[a benefit]**
+**User Story**: description of the application funcionality from the user's prespective.

+**Common Format**: As **[type of user]**, I want **[an action]** so that **[a benefit]**

 1. I want to log my running workouts with location, distance, pace and steps/minute